Hunting for Dark Matter and New Physics with GECCO: Searches for Annihilating and Decaying Sub-GeV Dark Matter

-The GECCO sensitivity is shown for four distinct cases, listed here from top to bottom in the order the lines appear in \cref{fig:single_channel_ann_limits} (the order is inverted for the lifetime in the case of decay shown in \cref{fig:single_channel_lifetime_limits}): the grey line corresponds to observations, within an angular region of $1^\prime$, of the Draco dSph; the magenta line for observations of M31, within the same angular region of $1^\prime$; finally the brown and purple lines correspond to observations of the Galactic Center, again within $1^\prime$, assuming an NFW profile (brown line) and an Einasto profile (purple line).
+The GECCO sensitivity is shown for four distinct cases, listed here from top to bottom in the order the lines appear in \cref{fig:single_channel_ann_limits} (the order is inverted for the lifetime in the case of decay shown in \cref{fig:single_channel_lifetime_limits}): the blue line corresponds to observations, within an angular region of $1^\prime$, of the Draco dSph; the magenta line for observations of M31, within the same angular region of $1^\prime$; finally the red and yellow lines correspond to observations of the Galactic Center, again within $1^\prime$, assuming an NFW profile (yellow line) and an Einasto profile (red line).

 We find that the greatest gains a telescope such as GECCO will bring in the search for MeV dark matter are for final states producing monochromatic gamma ray (i.e. lines).
 In this case the improvements to the sensitivity across the range between 0.1 and 10 MeV are forecast to be as large as four orders of magnitude in the annihilation rate, or over two orders of magnitude in lifetime.
 Signals will potentially be visible across different targets.
-The entire parameter space testable with GECCO is compatible with constraints from CMB for $p$-wave DM annihilations.
+The complementarity with CMB constraints depends on whether the DM annihilation is $s$-wave or $p$-wave (and its kinetic decoupling temperature in the $p$-wave case).
+This is not uniquely specified given just the DM self-annihilation cross section.
+The entire parameter space testable with GECCO is compatible with constraints from CMB for $p$-wave DM annihilations under the assumption the kinetic decoupling temperature is higher than $10^{-6} \, m_\chi$.
 GECCO observations have the potential to discover DM annihilating in an $s$-wave to two photons.
 While the $s$-wave CMB bounds for the dielectron and dimuon final states are more stringent, GECCO still has the potential to uncover DM annihilation in the Galactic Center depending on the DM mass and spatial distribution.
-We note that the jagged lines for the GECCO predicted sensitivity are due to the energy window optimization described below \cref{eq:projections}.

-The electron-positron final state also offers highly promising prospects, especially at low masses around 1-10 MeV, with improvements to the current sensitivity of up to five orders of magnitude in annihilation rate (two in lifetime) but will improve by almost two orders of magnitude even at large masses, around 10 GeV; detection of an annihilation signal outside the Milky Way center will be possible again, but only for masses below 30 MeV or so, with similar prospects for decay.
+The electron-positron final state also offers highly promising prospects, especially at low masses around 1-10 MeV, with improvements to the current sensitivity of up to 4 orders of magnitude in annihilation rate (two in lifetime) but will improve by an order of magnitude even at large masses, around 10 GeV; detection of an annihilation signal outside the Milky Way center will be possible again, but only for masses below an MeV or so, with similar prospects for decay.

 Finally, in the muon pair case, the optimal dark matter candidate would have a mass of around the muon mass, offering an improvement of three orders of magnitude for annihilation, and over one in decay.
 However, in the $\mu^+\mu^-$ case current constraints exclude the possibility of detecting a signal from M31 or Draco, in either annihilation or decay.